Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Walk around the room and observe students in their pairs.

-- Go around the class and have each student give a CVC word and segment the sounds.
+- Go around the class and have each student give a CVC word and isolate the sounds.